IBM-Blockchain-Archive/marbles/docs/use_bluemix_hyperledger.md

 ![](/doc_images/7b-create-channel.PNG)

-- We need ourself added as an "Admin" so find your email addres and check the Admin box next to it.
+- We need ourself added as an "Admin" so find your email address and check the Admin box next to it.
 - If we wanted to invite others to the channel, we could add them from the drop down and select their roles.
 For now lets only have ourself on this channel.
 - Then click the "Next" button